Butterstroke/ts-template/README.md

 # Project Templates
 My template repository for new projects

 Use the launch.bat file to get started to automatically generate a GitHub repository with one of the project templates.
+Requires SVN, Git, and GitHub CLI to function.

 `launch.bat <project name> <project type> <is public (optional)>`